List icon Contents

 public void start(Stage primaryStage) throws Exception {

-BorderPane pane = FXMLLoader.load(
+BorderPane pane = FXMLLoader.load(resource);

 primaryStage.setTitle("JavaFX BrowserView in FXML");